PRTG Manual: Monitoring via SNMP

 - Pro: Supported by most SNMP-compatible devices.

 - Con: Limited security because it only uses a simple password (community string) and sends data in clear text (unencrypted).
 Because of this, you should only use it inside LANs behind firewalls, but not in WANs.
-Version 1 only supports 32-bit counters, which are not enough for high-load (gigabits/second) bandwidth monitoring.
+SNMP v1 only supports 32-bit counters, which are not enough for high-load (gigabits/second) bandwidth monitoring.

 This version adds 64-bit counters.

-- Pro: Supports 64-bit counters to monitor bandwidth usage in networks with gigabits/second loads.
+- Advantage: Supports 64-bit counters to monitor bandwidth usage in networks with gigabits/second loads.

 This version adds authentication and encryption to SNMP.

-- Pro: Offers user accounts and authentication for multiple users and optional data packet encryption to increase the available security, and has all advantages of Version 2c in addition.
+- Advantage: Offers user accounts and authentication for multiple users and optional data packet encryption to increase available security.
+Has all advantages of SNMP v2c.

-- Con: Difficult to configure and higher overhead for the probe, which reduces the number of devices that you can monitor (see here for more information).
+- Disadvantage: Difficult to configure and higher overhead for the probe, which reduces the number of devices that you can monitor (see SNMP Overload and Limitations of the SNMP System for more information).

 Various devices can send SNMP trap messages to notify you of system events.